 Drivers to improve energy efficiency include reducing carbon emissions, reducing fuel bills, improving comfort levels, or to comply with requirements such as Part L of the Building Regs.

 Improving the energy efficiency of historic buildings and those of traditional construction means reducing heat losses wherever possible without damaging their special character or compromising their performance.

-The two principal areas of risk when upgrading older buildings to meet the requirements are:
+The two principal areas of risk when upgrading older buildings in the aspiration of reducing energy consumption are:

 • causing unacceptable damage to the character and appearance of historic buildings, and

 • causing damaging technical conflicts between existing traditional construction and changes to improve energy efficiency.